+The diagram below depicts our organizational structure immediately after the consummation of this offering and the termination of the CVRs.
+The percentages of voting and economic rights shown in the diagram below reflect the consummation of this offering and the application of the net proceeds as described below under "Use of Proceeds" (assuming the underwriters do not exercise their option to purchase additional shares):

-- AIC and each of our employees to whom we have granted equity have entered into a stockholders agreement with respect to all shares of our common stock they have acquired from us and any shares they may acquire from us in the future, pursuant to which they granted an irrevocable voting proxy to a stockholders committee, as described under "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Stockholders Agreement".
-(2) Each share of Close B, common stock the shares of the share of the s - (2) Each share of Class B common stock initially entitles its holder to five votes per share.
-The stockholders committee holds an irrevocable proxy to vote the shares of our common stock held by the Class B common stockholders until the stockholders agreement terminates. - (3) Economic rights of the Class A common stock, the common units and the GP units are subject to the H&F preference as described under "Description of Capital Stock-Preferential Distributions to Holders of Preferred Units and Convertible Preferred Stock". - (4) We are obligated to vote the preferred units we hold at the direction of our convertible preferred stockholders as described under "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Amended and Restated Limited Partnership Agreement of Artisan Partners Holdings".
-(5) Each class of common units groups and upting rights in Artisan Partners Holdings as each other class of common units and upting rights in Artisan Partners Holdings as each other class of common units and upting rights in Artisan Partners Holdings. - (5) Each class of common units generally entitles its holders to the same economic and voting rights in Artisan Partners Holdings as each other class of common units, as described under "Relationships and Related Party Transactions-Amended and Restated Limited Partnership Agreement of Artisan Partners Holdings-Economic Rights of Partners" and "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Amended and Restated Limited Partnership Agreement of Artisan Partners Holdings-Voting and Class Approval Rights", respectively, except that the Class E common units have no voting rights except as required by law.
+(1) AIC and each of our employees to whom we have granted equity have entered into a stockholders agreement with respect to all shares of our common stock they have acquired from us and any shares they may acquire from us in the future, pursuant to which they granted an irrevocable voting proxy to a stockholders committee, as described under "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Stockholders Agreement".

+Each share of Class B common stock initially entitles its holder to five votes per share.
+The stockholders committee holds an irrevocable proxy to vote the shares of our common stock held by the Class B common stockholders until the stockholders agreement terminates.

+(3) Economic rights of the Class A common stock, the common units and the GP units are subject to the H&F preference as described under "Description of Capital Stock-Preferential Distributions to Holders of Preferred Units and Convertible Preferred Stock".

+(4) We are obligated to vote the preferred units we hold at the direction of our convertible preferred stockholders as described under "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Amended and Restated Limited Partnership Agreement of Artisan Partners Holdings".

+Each class of common units generally entitles its holders to the same economic and voting rights in Artisan Partners Holdings as each other class of common units, as described under "Relationships and Related Party Transactions-Amended and Restated Limited Partnership Agreement of Artisan Partners Holdings-Economic Rights of Partners" and "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Amended and Restated Limited Partnership Agreement of Artisan Partners Holdings-Voting and Class Approval Rights", respectively, except that the Class E common units have no voting rights except as required by law.